 CHANGE OF CAMPUS REGISTRATION

-An upperclass student attending a University campus who is planning a change of campus (COC) to Abington may submit a request for an HFS Contract through eLiving during the established contract process timeline.
+An upper-class student who is planning a change of campus (COC) to Abington may submit a request for an HFS Contract through eLiving during the established contract process timeline.
 The student must initiate the change of campus process at their current campus.
-If the change of campus to Abington is not approved, it is the student’s responsibility to contact the Housing and Food Services Office to cancel the Abington HFS Contract.
+If the change of campus to Abington is not approved, it is the student's responsibility to contact the Housing and Food Services Office to cancel the Abington HFS Contract.
 There is no penalty fee to cancel an HFS Contract if the student is not eligible for a change of campus.

-If a student’s University academic records reflect a campus other than Abington after July 1, their room assignment will be changed to “Space Reserved” until the change of campus is approved.
-The student will then be assigned to either a regular or supplemental housing room, whichever is available.
-If the change of campus to Abington is not approved, and the student does not notify the Housing and Food Services Office prior to arrival day, the student’s HFS Contract will be cancelled and the student will forfeit the $100 housing deposit.
+If a student's University academic records reflect a campus other than Abington after July 1, their room assignment will be changed to "Space Reserved" until the change of campus is approved.
+The student will then be assigned to an available space.
+If the change of campus to Abington is not approved, and the student does not notify the Housing and Food Services Office , the student's HFS Contract will be cancelled after the University’s drop/add period has passed.

 Students may have the option to complete pre-arrival check-in through eLiving and receive information for accessing their room and mailbox.
 The student must also complete in-person check-in as directed on the Housing Arrival website; a parent or other family member may not check in for the student.
-The student must present their Penn State id+ Card or other valid photo identification to complete check-in.
-Each student will receive one or more room keys at the time of check-in and will acknowledge receipt of the room key(s).
+The student must present their Penn State id+ Card or other valid photo identification to complete check-in and receive any assigned key.